Table of Contents

 Longs Peak poking out from the clouds with Autumn foliage in the foreground.

-This dock is located very close to the parking lot.
+This dock is located very close to the parking lot and a popular spot for weddings.

 Here are some real weddings that took place at Lily Lake!